 Making your own DIY backdrops for photography, especially food and still life photography, is a great way to save money while you improve your photo style.
-In this first part of a 2 part series, I will show you how to make a pallet studio for food and still life photography.
-(Part 2 here)

 In the winter, taking pictures for my blog is a bit of a challenge.

 The lighting is as cold as the weather outside (with lots of blue hues).
 IT doesn’t help that I live on the “wrong” side of a mountain, the side where the sun is completely blocked during most of day during winter.